achingbrain/mongoose-crate-imagemagick/README.md

 });
 ```

-## Metadata
+## Meta data

-When mongoose-crate-imagemagick extends the basic meta data added by mongoose-crate to add some image specific fields.
+`mongoose-crate-imagemagick` extends the basic meta data added by `mongoose-crate` to add some image specific fields.
 It provides the following for each transformation:

 Example: